ercdude/helperpapers/conan-basic-en.md

            cmake.build()
    ```

-    Our `conaninfo.py` basically works the same way the `conaninfo.txt` above does with two differences, found in the `imports`and `build`methods.
+    Our `conanfile.py` basically works the same way the `conanfile.txt` above does with two differences, found in the `imports`and `build`methods.
 The `imports` can also be used on the `txt` and in this case it copies the `*.dll` and `*.dylib` to the `bin` folder.
 The `build` method is speciic of the `.py` file, it makes possible for you to call the `conan build` to compile your project, without needing to call for the `cmake`.
 For example, in this case you would only need to call the `conan install .. && conan build ..` in order for my project to be compiled, without the need to call `cmake ..`.

 #### Profile
 Our [_profile_](https://docs.conan.io/en/latest/using_packages/using_profiles.html#) file can be used in two different ways: as the machine local profile, usually found in `~/.conan/profile/`; or as a profile located anywhere in the disk, like at the root of the project such as it is exemplified bellow.
 This profile file is a text file that will define some settings related to your compilation eviroment in order to recover or compile the correct binaries that are compatible with your project.